bk201grsameer/DownloadVideos/readme.md

 ## Usage

-Run the program by executing the `pytube_downloader.py` script with the following command:
+Run the program by executing the `python program.py youtube_video_url` script with the following command:

 ```bash
 python pytube_downloader.py